Borrowing a College Car

 - Occasional, non-recurring or single event needs

-If we are unable to fulfill your request, you may be able to reserve another vehicle from the College Cars fleet by using the form at facilities.williams.edu/cars-and-drivers/reservation.
-You may also consider the other transportation options listed on our Getting There page at learning-in-action.williams.edu/getting-there.
+If we are unable to fulfill your request, you may be able to reserve another vehicle from the College Cars fleet by using Facilities' Vehicle Request Form.
+You may also consider the other transportation options listed on our Getting There page.

 - Driver’s license & cell phone: You must show a valid driver’s license and provide your cell phone number at the time you pick up the keys for the vehicle.